jberenike/jberenike.github.io/publications.md

 **general contributions to science**

 J. Berenike Herrman (2019).
-Annotating Narrative Levels: Review of Guideline No. 4 (Journal of Cultural Analytics)[https://culturalanalytics.org/2019/09/annotating-narrative-levels-review-of-guideline-no-4/].
+Annotating Narrative Levels: Review of Guideline No. 4 [Journal of Cultural Analytics](https://culturalanalytics.org/2019/09/annotating-narrative-levels-review-of-guideline-no-4/).
 December 3, 2019. doi: 10.22148/16.057

 J. Berenike Herrmann (2019).
 Review of "Social Characters: The Hierarchy of Gender in Contemporary English-Language Fiction" by Eve Kraicer and Andrew Piper (2019), [Journal of Cultural Analytics](https://culturalanalytics.org/2019/01/social-characters-the-hierarchy-of-gender-in-contemporary-english-language-fiction/).